 Students in this concentration will:

 All concentrators are required to write a senior thesis.
 However, students who demonstrate exceptional scholarship are recommended for Honors in the concentration.
 DS students do not have to apply for Honors.
 All students who fulfill the following requirements will be recommended for honors: a minimum grade average in concentration courses of 3.5 and a thesis judged by both advisors as meriting Honors.
-Please see the program website for a complete description of program requirements.
+Please see the program website for more information.

 This concentration allows you to address the following Liberal Learning goals: